robenkleene/design-references/cinema-4d/cinema-4d-object-manager.md

 ## Create

-- Hold `⌥` / `⇧` to add an object as a parent / child of an object (when adding a parent, if multiple objects are selected, a parent will be added to each object in the selection [i.e., instead of one parent for several children])
+- Hold `⌥` / `⇧` to add an object as a parent / child (mnemonic "option over [the child]" and "shift down [the new object]") of an object (when adding a parent, if multiple objects are selected, a parent will be added to each object in the selection [i.e., instead of one parent for several children])

 ## UI